prabhu-ram/samples/README.md

 	+ Here is an article on how you can interact with a git repository and contribute.  http://www.pontikis.net/blog/how-to-collaborate-on-github-open-source-projects

+	+ I am using Windows style crlf when adding files to git.
+To do so in Windows do the following: git config --global core.autocrlf false

 4. Download node.js binary.
 Accept the defaults and make sure node and npm are in your PATH.  https://nodejs.org/en/download/

 5. Install gulp globally.
 From anywhere in your machine type the following: